dyindude/ubuntu-zfs/README.md

 ## Usage
 - Edit `ansible/vars.yml` with your desired settings.
 - Run `packer build -on-error=ask ubuntu-zfs-{{ mbr || efi }}.json` to test the playbook in a Virtualbox machine.
+- The last provisioner is simply a shell provisioner that runs `false`, so you can examine the resulting system once the playbook has completed.
 - Playbook hasn't yet been tested on real hardware, will report back with more commits

 ## some handy variables